SKA-ScienceDataProcessor/algorithm-reference-library/README.md

 Install Docker
 --------------
-This has been tested with Docker-CE 17.09+ on Ubuntu 16.04.
+This has been tested with Docker-CE 17.09+ on Ubuntu 17.04.
 This can be installed by following the instructions [here](https://docs.docker.com/engine/installation/).

-It is likely that the Makefile commands will not work on anything other than modern Linux systems (eg: Ubuntu 16.04) as it replies on command line tools to discover the host system IP address.
+It is likely that the Makefile commands will not work on anything other than modern Linux systems (eg: Ubuntu 17.04) as it relies on command line tools to discover the host system IP address.

 The project source code directory needs to be checked out where ever the containers are to be run as the complete project is mounted into the container as a volume at `/arl` .